jekyll/jekyll-redirect-from/README.md

 `/post/123456789/my-slug-that-is-often-incompl`, redirect to the new post URL.

-Instead of dealing with maintaining those pages for redirection, let `jekyll-alt-urls` handle it for you.
+Instead of dealing with maintaining those pages for redirection, let `jekyll-redirect-from` handle it for you.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'jekyll-alt-urls'
+    gem 'jekyll-redirect-from'

 And then execute: